neondatabase/website/content/docs/introduction/read-replicas.md

 isDraft: true
 ---

-Read replicas in Neon are independent read-only compute instances designed to perform read operations on the same data accessed by your read-write computes.
-Made possible by Neon's architecture, which separates compute and storage, Neon read replicas do not replicate data across database instances.
-Instead, they offer direct, simultaneous access to the same data.
-This approach results in efficient storage use, immediate data consistency, and the none of data latency issues typically associated read replicas.
-The following diagram shows how read requests from both read-write and read-only computes instances are served from the same [Pageserver](/docs/refernce/glossary#pageserver) source.
+Read replicas in Neon are independent read-only compute instances designed to perform read operations on the same data accessed by your read-write computes for read operations.
+Neon read replicas do not replicate data across database instances, as you would expect with a typical read replica implementation.
+Instead, Neon serves all read requests from a single source — a capability made possible by Neon's architecture, which separates storage and compute.
+The following diagram shows how read requests from both read-write and read-only compute instances are served from the same Neon [Pageserver](/docs/refernce/glossary#pageserver).

 ![Read-only compute instances](/docs/introduction/read_replicas.png)

-The read replica feature is a Neon [Pro plan](/docs/introduction/pro-plan) feature.
+In terms of data replication, Neon's read replica feature is considered asynchronous.
+As updates are made by your read-write computes, data is made available to Neon's Pageservers via a Write-Ahead Log (WAL) stream.
+Any amount of read lag you might experience on your read replica is likely in relation to high-intensity write activity on your read-write computes.
+Otherwise, Neon's read replicas offer near-instant data consistency for read replicas that reside in the same region as your database.
+Cross-region read replica support is planned for a future release.

 ## Use cases

 Neon's read replicas have a number of potential applications:

-- **Throughput enhancement**: By distributing read requests among multiple read replicas, you can achieve a high throughput for your application.
+- **Throughput enhancement**: By distributing read requests among multiple read replicas, you can achieve a higher throughput for both read-write and read-only workloads.
 - **Workload offloading**: Assign reporting or analytical workloads to a read replica to prevent any impact on the performance of read-write application workloads.
 - **Access control**: Provide read-only data access to certain users or applications that do not need write access.
 - **Resource customization**: Configure right-sized compute resources to cater to the specific needs of different users and applications.
+You are able to specify the amount of CPU and memory allocated to a read replica compute instance.

 ## Advantages

 Advantages of Neon's read replica feature include the following:

-1. **Efficient storage usage**: With read-only compute instances sharing data with your read-write computes, no additional storage is required to create a read replica.
+1. **Efficient storage usage**: With read-only compute instances reading from the same source as your read-write computes, no additional storage is consumed when you create a read replica.
+A read replica is a read-only compute instance.
+Data is not duplicated or replicated.
-2. **Immediate data consistency**: All compute instances access a single, definitive source of data, ensuring immediate data consistency.
+2. **Data consistency**: All compute instances read data from a single source, ensuring a high degree of data consistency.
-3. **Scalability**: Without data replication to contend with, read replicas can be created almost instantly, providing fast and seamless scalability.
+3. **Scalability**: Without data replication to contend with, Neon read replicas can be created almost instantly, providing fast and seamless scalability.
-4. **Zero data latency**: All data is read from the same source, eliminating the common data latency issue seen with traditional replication.
+4. **Reduced data latency**: All data is read from the same source, significantly reducing common data latency issues seen with traditional replication.
 5. **Cost effectiveness**: By eliminating data replication, costs associated with data transfer and storage are avoided.
-Read replicas in Neon also benefit from Neon's autoscaling and scale-to-zero features.
+Read replicas in Neon also benefit from Neon's autoscaling and scale-to-zero features, which enable you to manage compute costs.

 ## Getting started with read replicas